imgeyuez/TafIn--Tagger-for-Intensifiers/README.md

         Leads to the labelprediction of baseline 1 and to the option to see the evaluation of it.
 The user can choose between:

-        * ```Should the output be printed?
+        * `Should the output be printed?`
-        0 No 1 Yes``` With 0, no Output will be printed.
-With 1, the output will be printed.
+           `0 No`: No Output will be printed.
+           `1 Yes`: Output will be printed.
-        * `Should the results of the evaluation be printed?
-0 No 1 Yes` With 0, no evaluation will be printed.
-With 1 the results of the evaluation will be printed.
+        * `Should the results of the evaluation be printed?` `0 No`: No evaluation will be printed.
+           `1 Yes`: Results of the evaluation will be printed.

     3. Option `2 Baseline 2`: